 A crispy hens egg, chicken and lardo di Colonnata farce with black truffle mayonnaise, which basically means a very fancy scotch egg.
 However, this is definitely not a bad thing as this dish was full of unbelievable flavours and probably my favourite of the three courses.

 Flammed lamb with eggplant and green olive coulis.
 Both tasty and filling – the lamb was excellently cooked to our individual preferences and the sides complemented the meat nicely.

 Dessert – Paris-Brest

-Balls of pastry filled with hazelnut praline cream, served with caramel sauce and vanilla ice cream.
+Balls of pastry filled with hazelnut praline cream served with caramel sauce and vanilla ice cream.
 This has to be the most extravagant dessert I have ever seen; beautifully presented and garnished with little specks of gold.
 Sweet but not too heavy making it the perfect way to round off a fantastic meal.
-Also it tasted liked ferrero rocher so a big thumbs up from me.
+Also, it tasted just like Ferrero Rocher so a big thumbs up from me.
 Having mentioned we were coming for a special occasion (the 1 year anniversary of LCC) we were presented with a lovely chocolate written note alongside our desserts.

 Everything about Céleste just screams luxury; the decor, the food, the staff, the atmosphere.
-But with a price tag of just £38 for a 3 course dinner and glass of champagne (plus a few complimentary extras) through bookatable it is affordable and great value for money.
+But with a price tag of just £45 for a 3 course dinner and glass of champagne (plus a few complimentary extras) through bookatable, it is affordable and great value for money.

 I would recommend making the most of this offer whilst it’s still available… find out more and book it here.